Trends in Silviculture in B.C. (1987-2019)

 - In 1987, explicit reforestation obligations on public land were introduced requiring holders of harvesting rights to reforest the areas they harvest.
 This led to planting a greater proportion of harvested areas.

-- In the early 1990’s, increased investments in site preparation, research that led to better planting methods, planting, rehabilitation planting and brushing ensured prompt restocking and the growth of desired trees.
+- In the early 1990’s, increased investments in site preparation, planting, research specific to improved seed, stock type and stock handling, fertilization at the time of planting, rehabilitation planting and increased brushing has ensured prompt reforestation and improved growth of desired trees.

 - Recent catastrophic wildfires and the mountain pine beetle epidemic have added large areas with below acceptable stocking.
 Since 2005, the Forests for Tomorrow program has funded the reforestation of mountain pine beetle and wildfire impacted land not currently under legal reforestation obligations.

-- Forests disturbed by timber harvest can take 7 years or more to regenerate, an average of 1.9 years when planted and an average of 5.5 years when left to reforest naturally.
+- Forests disturbed by timber harvest can take 7 years or more to regenerate.
+The average is 1.9 years when planted and 5.5 years when left to reforest naturally.
 This is referred to as regeneration delay and accounts for a large amount of the gap between disturbance and reforestation area in the last 7 years.

 What Incremental Silvicultural Treatments Have Been Done?

-- Since 1987, investments in incremental silviculture to improve the growth and quality of future crop trees included fertilizing (302,000 hectares), pruning (47,000 hectares), spacing (403,000 hectares) and using select seed—usually from seed orchards— for planting (1,856,000 hectares).
-Over this period, silvicultural treatments totalled approximately 2.7 million hectares.
+- Since 1987, investments in incremental silviculture to improve the growth and quality of future crop trees included aerial fertilizing (382,000 hectares), pruning (47,000 hectares), spacing (405,000 hectares) and using select seed—usually from seed orchards— for planting (2,156,000 hectares).
+Over this period, silvicultural treatments totaled approximately 3.15 million hectares.

 - The use of select seed increases the rate of tree growth, increasing future timber volume, reducing constraints on harvesting adjacent areas and reducing the need for costly brushing treatments.

 - The Forests for Tomorrow program was established to respond to catastrophic wildfires and the mountain pine beetle epidemic.
-Since 2005, the program has funded planting on approximately 110,000 hectares of mountain pine beetle and wildfire impacted land not currently under legal reforestation obligations.
+Since 2005, the program has delivered over 246,000 hectares of fertilization and 158,000 hectares of planting on land not currently under legal reforestation obligations.